riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 useful, along with reasons why I felt the current post was needed.

 * [“Decision-theoretic problems and Theories; An (Incomplete) comparative list”](https://www.lesswrong.com/posts/cWEhuXQBxRwxmhER5/decision-theoretic-problems-and-theories-an-incomplete) by somervta.
-  This list is useful and modern but doesn't include the different versions of UDT and FDT.
+  This list is useful and modern but doesn’t include the different versions of UDT and FDT.
 * [“A comprehensive list of decision theories”](https://casparoesterheld.com/a-comprehensive-list-of-decision-theories/) by Caspar Oesterheld and/or Johannes Treutlein.
 I think my motivation is